open/close all folders

 - O-Ren Ishii briefly dual wields her sword and sheath at the beginning of her fight with Beatrix in Kill Bill.

-- The So Bad, It's Good film Blood and Bone has the hero, Bone, fight the Big Bad in front of the Bigger Bad.
+- Blood and Bone: The hero, Bone, fight the Big Bad in front of the Bigger Bad.
 The Big Bad being armed with a sword, the Bigger Bad has his henchmen give him one as well.
 The Hero just throws away the sword and fights with the sheath.

 - House of Flying Daggers: Mei manages to defend herself rather well against 4 mounted spear men using only a sword scabbard for a weapon while pretending to be blind.

-- Near the beginning of the Blade sequel, Blade uses both his sword and the scabbard when fighting against two vampires at once.
+- Near the beginning of Blade II, Blade uses both his sword and the scabbard when fighting against two vampires at once.

 Live Action TV